SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### tab management

-to ⟮close a tab⟯ ⟮within⟯ e.g.&nbsp; the ⟮sources⟯ tab, use ⟮alt+w⟯ next to the ⟮styles⟯ tab in devtools, there are other tabs, showing you (in order) the elements ⟮event listeners registered⟯, ⟮DOM Breakpoints⟯,&nbsp; ⟮JS properties⟯, and ⟮accessibility information⟯
+to ⟮close a tab⟯ ⟮within⟯ e.g.  the ⟮sources⟯ tab, use ⟮alt+w⟯ next to the ⟮styles⟯ tab in devtools, there are other tabs, showing you (in order) the elements ⟮event listeners registered⟯, ⟮DOM Breakpoints⟯,  ⟮JS properties⟯, and ⟮accessibility information⟯
 Besides the DevTools tabs ⟮active by default⟯, there are ⟮a bunch more⟯ tabs, which you can ⟮show⟯ via ⟮the command palette⟯, or via ⟮the overflow menu⟯

 ##### global features